1AbdullahButt/AI-Voice-Order-Management/README.md

   - On error/no answer: set `status=FAILED`, clear `locked_at`.
 - Re-runner logic: rows with `FAILED` can be retried manually; `CALLED` rows shouldn’t be re-dialed unless you reset them to `NEW`.

+- Share the sheet with your Google Service Account email (Editor).
 ---

 ## 🧠 Workflow Breakdown